dhanya-boby/opennms-tutorials-1/session2/README.md

 In [Exercise-2-1](../session2/Exercise-2-1.md) we will look at how device information and SNMP community strings can be provisioned in OpenNMS.

+## Service and Web Site Monitoring

+A primary function of OpenNMS is to detect and monitor services by regularly polling them and measuring the response time.

+With it's simplest configuration, OpenNMS can and monitor detect services through attempting TCP connection to well known ports such as Mysql port 3306.

+OpenNMS can also make HTTP queries to known urls to detect if a service is up.
+This can be use to good effect with services such as a load balanced WordPress service as in the next example.

+The Business Service Monitoring feature of OpenNMS can combine discrete service monitoring actions to build up a service graph which indicates the business impact of a service failure.

+To understand this further, have a try at the [Wordpress Service Monitoring Exercise](../session2/Exercise-2-service-monitoring1.md)

 ## Events, Alarms and Traps